 The FPGA firmware synoptic is illustrated in the figure below.
-In the design, we implement a Ten-Gigabit TCP/UDP/IP stack which will be running on Xilinx evaluation boards.
-We use the Xilinx's 10G/25G Ethernet Subsystem IP serving as the Ethernet MAC along with the PCS/PMA stack.
+In the design, we implement a Ten Gigabit TCP/UDP/IP stack which will be running on the Xilinx's KCU105 evaluation board.
+We use the Xilinx's Tri Mode Ethernet MAC to interface with the Marvell's PHY via an SGMII link.